What "Permanent Irrevocable Perpetual Right" Means and Which Writing Sites Use It

 Sadly, it's true and if you haven't read the Terms of Service (ToS) closely enough you may be in for a nasty surprise down the road.

 After getting burned at one site, I learned what the term "permanent irrevocable perpetual right and license" means when I see it in a site's ToS.
-It means that you are giving that site's owners permission to use and profit from articles you have posted on their website - forever.
+It means you are giving the site's owners permission to use and profit from articles you have posted on their website - forever.

 Furthermore, you can't reuse those articles you wrote.
 Ever.

-I think this is dirty and am upset that writers are unaware of this clause when they create an account on these sites.
-So, I've taken it upon myself to visit the websites listed by other writers as recommended places to get traffic via back-links and scour each ToS for this vile clause.
+I think this is dirty and am upset that writers and artists are unaware of this clause when they create an account on websites or upload entries to contests.
+So, I took it upon myself to visit some writing websites and scour each ToS for this vile clause.

 The following is a list of websites most commonly used by freelance writers which include the "Permanent Irrevocable Perpetual Right" clause.